Asterki/octo-tree/README.md

 # Octo-Tree

 This project is a web application that interfaces with an Arduino Uno board to monitor and control various sensors and actuators.
-The backend is built with Python, using Flask for the web framework, Socket.io for real-time communication, and SQLite for data storage.
+The backend is built with Typescript, using Express for the web framework, Socket.io for real-time communication, and SQLite for data storage.
 The frontend is developed with TypeScript, React, Socket.io, and TailwindCSS.

 ## Table of Contents